Residencies

 Spannocchia Castle, Tuscany

 A medieval estate and 1100-acre working farm, Castello di Spannocchia blends feudal traditions with a vision for an ecologically sustainable future.
-While living and studying at Spannocchia, students conduct fieldwork in Siena and Florence, which represent early middle-class capitalism based on an aristocratic/agrarian economy, and the center of Renaissance culture, respectively.
+While living and studying at Spannocchia, students conduct fieldwork in Siena and Florence, representing early middle-class capitalism based on an aristocratic/agrarian economy, and the center of Renaissance culture, respectively.

 Ai Wei Wei Venice Biennale Exhibition